JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 #### NextCloud

-Its not all aboyt nc and syncthing is i recently wrote [here, together with webdavs](https://jalcocert.github.io/JAlcocerT/sync-file-tools/)
+Its not all about nc and syncthing is what I recently wrote [here, together with webdavs](https://jalcocert.github.io/JAlcocerT/sync-file-tools/)

-But tbh, NC is a very intuitive way to backup your Smartphones (iOS or android):
+But tbh, Nextcloud is a very intuitive way to backup your Smartphones (iOS or android):

 ![NextCloud Sync Android](/blog_img/selfh/media/nextcloud-pixel8-sync.png)

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Docker/blob/main/Backups/NextCloud/nc_mariadb.yml" title="NextCloud Config File 🐳 ↗"  >}}
 {{< /cards >}}

 > Nextcloud!
 Respecting your folder order and avoiding the use of ML of [immich](#immich)

-And you can always see what you have / modify stuff without taking space on your laptop:
+You can always see what you have / modify stuff without taking space on your laptop: *Via nextcloud WebDav*

 ![Nextcloud WebDAV](/blog_img/selfh/media/nc-dav-otherlocations.png)